Balangir district: Culture

+For details see the article Kosal.

 Folk dances

 The Playful child of this area composes verses of “Chhiollai”, “Humobauli” and “Dauligit”, the fleeting adolescence composes “Sajani”, “Chhata”, “Daika”, “Bhekani” : the eternal youth composes “Rasarkeli”, “Jaiphul”, “Maila Jada”, “Bayamana”, “Gunchikuta” and “Dalkhai”.
 The man who worship work, composes “Karma” and “Jhumer” invigorating Lord Vishwakarma and the “Karamashani” goddess.
 In every type of situation, in work or at rest; while ploughing, transplanting, husking, threshing, beating, driving bullock cart or boat, grazing cattle, worshipping deities and gods, performing marriages and social functions-there are songs and dances for everybody.
 The professional entertainers perform Dand, Danggada, Mudgada, Ghumra, Sadhana, Sabar – Sabaren, Disdigo, Nachina – Bajnia, Samparda and Sanchar.
 They are for all occasions, for all time with varieties of rhythm and rhyme.
 Most of these folk dances are accompanied by music and songs.

 Festivals

-Sital Sasthi: It is the Marriage Ceremony of Lord Shiva with Goddess Parvati.
+Sital Sasthi: It is the marriage ceremony of Hindu deities Shiva and Parvati.
 The festival is observed in the month of June with pomp and ceremony at Balangir and is extended for a week.
 Pilgrims from the neighboring districts and States of Madhya Pradesh and Bihar also participate in the festival.
 Lakhs of people congregate in this week long festival, mostly in the month of June every year.